I wasn’t a planner person.

 - When you complete a task, just click on the checkbox to mark as done

-As a side note: I try to assign due dates for each of my goals which I map out on extra large peel-and-stick dry erase calendars on my wall.
-I assign different tasks but I’m a big picture person and I need to see my entire quarter at a time.
+As a side note: I try to assign due dates for each of my goals which I used to map out on extra large peel-and-stick dry erase calendars on my wall.
+I found that printing blank calendars worked even better because I could bring it with me wherever I had my laptop open.
+I’m a big picture person and I need to see my entire quarter at a time.
 Once I have it mapped out on my calendars I assign the tasks due dates in Trello.

 Next, I plan my week!